From Hiking Trails to Educational Resources, Calvin College Nature Preserve is a Gem for Grand Rapids Families

 There are several different configurations of trails that you can take, making it a great place to go for a little hike or a big hike depending on your kiddos.
 It’s helpful to take a peek at the trail map before you go to visualize where you might like to explore.
 The trails are marked, but not exceptionally well.

-Calvin Ecosystem Preserve Trail Details
+Calvin College Nature Preserve Trail Details

 Trail Difficulty: Easy